 Pyramid of Khufu (Cheops)

-Stunning, greatest, controversial - these are just a few epithets that describe the Great Pyramid of Giza, belonging to the pharaoh Cheops (2604-2581 BC), the first of the ancient wonders of the world.
+Stunning, greatest, controversial - these are just a few epithets that describe the Great Pyramid of Giza, belonging to the pharaoh Cheops (2604-2581 BC), the first of the world's ancient wonders.
 Once upon a time the pyramid shone from afar, because the smooth white limestone walls reflected the sunlight.
 Unfortunately, the limestone veneer was looted and used to build new buildings in the city.
-However, it is not known what happened to the pyramidion - the pyramid crowning the building.
+However, it has yet to be discovered what happened to the pyramidion - the pyramid crowning the building.

 The original entrance to the pyramid is in its north wall.
 The holes that are currently used for this function were made on the orders of the Caliph Al Mamun (813-833), who wanted to find the local treasures.
 However, they were stolen in antiquity.

 To enter the Great Pyramid, you have to climb huge stone blocks.
 The next step is the tunnel that goes up.
 After 40 meters you reach the Grand Gallery.
 The room is a marvel of Egyptian architecture.
 The stepped vault weighs hundreds of tons.
 Along the walls, at the bottom, there are ramps with 54 holes at regular distances, 27 on each side.
 Probably wooden piles were inserted into them, on which the royal sarcophagus was transported.

 From the Grand Gallery you can then go to the King's Chamber, which is Cheops' burial chamber.
 Its interior is raw and simple.
 For the pharaohs from the Old Kingdom, the monumentalism of the building and the symbolism of its individual elements were the most important thing.